Amended at the Annual General Meeting, September 22nd 2017

 f) Associate members

-Section 4.4 Each diplomate is expected to actively participate in the affairs of the College.
+Each Diplomate is expected to actively participate in the affairs of the College.
 Repeated, unexcused absences from the ECVCN meetings may render a member subject to disciplinary action by the Executive Committee of the ECVCN.

-Section 4.5 Any diplomate may be expelled, asked to resign or otherwise disciplined for non-professional or unethical conduct or other action against the best interest of the College by unanimous vote of the Executive Committee of the ECVCN, pending confirmation by the College at the next Annual General Meeting.
+Any Diplomate may be expelled, asked to resign or otherwise disciplined for non-professional or unethical conduct or other action against the best interest of the College by unanimous vote of the Executive Committee of the ECVCN, pending confirmation by the College at the next Annual General Meeting.

 Organisation and officers

-Article 5 The College shall be composed of all the diplomates.
+The College shall be composed of all the Diplomates.

 The officers of the College shall be: